SENKAN!

 24 August 1942: The Battle of the Eastern Solomons:

-BatDiv 11 cruises northeast of Guadalcanal with the Carrier Strike Force, Mobile Force, Main Body: CarDiv 1, CruDiv 7's KUMANO and SUZUYA, CruDiv 8's CHIKUMA and Desron 10.
+BatDiv 11 cruises NE of Guadalcanal with the Carrier Strike Force's CarDiv 1, CruDiv 7's KUMANO and SUZUYA, CruDiv 8's CHIKUMA and Desron 10.
 Detached light carrier RYUJO is sunk by aircraft from Task Group 11's USS SARATOGA (CV-3).
 CarDiv 1 launches an air attack against Task Force 16's ENTERPRISE (CV-6) which is hit by three bombs but is not sunk.
-Boeing B-17 "Flying Fortresses" bomb CarDiv 1.
-SHOKAKU is slightly damaged by bomb fragments.
-HIEI is not damaged.

 28 August 1942: